hx2A/py5website/tutorials/py5-modes.rst

 You will see the py5 kernel presented as an option in the Launcher.
 Click on it and put the code in a notebook cell.

 Imported Mode might become more interesting once it is integrated into an editor like the PDE, or maybe a different editor intended for Python like `Thonny <https://thonny.org/>`_ or `Mu <https://codewith.mu/>`_.
+It might be a good fit for the Jupyter Client `nteract <https://nteract.io/>`_.

 The operation of Imported Mode should work just as well as analogous code written in the other py5 modes.